 Using a non-sport example, think about how you might train a dog to perform a specific skill — like retrieving a toy.
 You could simply yell at him and hope for eventual success (unlikely to occur), or you could use shaping to speed up the process.
 When beginning this challenge, it’s likely your dog won’t know what it is that you want him to do (this is the baseline condition).
 As you begin to prompt your dog to get the toy, the idea is to emphatically reinforce (“good boy!!”) whenever he does any movement that gets him closer to finding the toy.
 For example, if he turns his head in the direction of the toy praise him immediately, but only continue to offer praise with each movement closer to the toy from this point forward.
 If he turns his head, but then walks in a direction away from the toy, do nothing.
 If, however, he turns and begins walking closer to the toy offer positive reinforcement.
 You might think of this as the game you played as a kid where you told someone “warmer or colder,” depending on how close they were to the desired object to be found.

 In theory, with patience and consistent reinforcement, you will help your child “shape” his or her sport movements more successfully, just as you can “shape” your dog into doing all kinds of fun and useful tricks by using the same approach.

-Sure, you could simply keep pushing your kid to learn sport skills, but this approach can be both frustrating and inefficient.
+Sure, you could simply keep pushing your kid to learn sport skills by yelling at him or her, but this approach is both frustrating and inefficient.
 Shaping is very different in that it is based on positive reinforcement, does not include punishment, and is very precise when it comes to when you praise movements that eventually lead to a desired outcome.
 If you would like to add another layer to your training to speed up results even more, try keeping a log of your child’s progress when teaching new sport skills using shaping.
 When your child sees that he or she is improving, you will also witness increased self-confidence, another variable closely linked to peak performance.